pc2/JHub-HPC-Interface/README.md

 ### JupyterHub and BatchSpawner

 The first thing you should do is install JupyterHub and BatchSpawner.
 For this purpose we provide an Ansible playbook which can be found in `/jupyterhub-deployment/`.
-The the README for details.
+See the README for details.
 Alternatively, you can follow the official installation instructions.

 If you decide to do the installations yourself, please proceed as follows: